audaciousaretes/Notes/week01/Session01.md

 - `<body>` is the content of the document.
 - Elements can have attributes as well.
 Attributes are written inside the opening tag of an element, e.g. the 'src' in `<img src="image.jpg">`
+  - The ones you'll use the most are 'src', 'id' and 'class' [reference](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes)
+  - `id` will always be unique and `class` names you can reuse.
 - Most whitespace (tabs, returns, spaces) is ignored by the browser, but you can use it to make your HTML more readable.